fencedin/rubygotchi/README.md

 * Pet will have a Hunger, Happy, Discipline Meters
 * Pets can be fed, pet, scolded to affect stats
 * Pet dies if hunger and happiness gets too low
-* Pet can become sick
-* Pet will have life stages: baby, child, teen, adult

 ```
 ==================================